|

 living together in cities.
 We all need roads; we all need water; we

-when other people break the rules.
-Government in the sense of the intense,
+to when other people break the rules.
+Government in the sense of the

-intrusive activity in which the authorities are now engaged is something
+intense, intrusive activity in which the authorities are now engaged

-beneath the surface (as it were) in practices of self-government that
+possible occurs beneath the surface (as it were) in practices of self-government

-develop whether or not the authorities are there to require them.
-The
+that develop whether or not the authorities are there to require them.

-authorities generally take these practices for granted.
-So, (to change
+The authorities generally take these practices for granted.
+So, (to

 of self-government as "social" or "cultural" and